-The Our Lady of the Lake University (OLLU) Screening, Brief intervention and Referral to Treatment (SBIRT) Competency and Dissemination Project is a collaborative project of the psychology and social work programs at the university.
+The Our Lady of the Lake University (OLLU) Screening, Brief intervention and Referral to Treatment (SBIRT) Competency and Dissemination Project is a project of the social work programs at the university.
 SBIRT is an approach to the delivery of early intervention and treatment to people with substance use disorders and those at risk of developing these disorders.

 The OLLU SBIRT program has five goals: